-Since having my third baby, Sid Jonah Anderson in 2007, I have returned to exploring Maternal Matters.
-Maternal Matters is an umbrella name for a number of individual maternal performances, writing experiments, collaborations and videos.
+Since having my third baby, Sid Jonah Anderson in 2007, I have returned to exploring maternal matters.

 My work has been nurtured and inspired by my involvement and participation at MaMSIE (Mapping Maternal Subjectivities Identities Ethics) research network and the running of The Institute for the Art and Practice of Dissent at Home.
 I have first started thinking about the maternal through ‘Medea/Mothers’ Clothes’ (2004) live art event as a part of my PhD research.

 As the Institute family, we have developed a series of Family Picnics (critical interventions into the institution of family) and performed those at greenroom, Hazard festival, Arnolfini, Bluecoat and Artsadmin.
 At each one of those, I performed a Mother.
 Check out our first family picnic The Hazardous Family.
 In terms of artist residencies at the Institute, I was particularly moved by Branka Cvjeticanin, where she became artist/au pair for two weeks in July 2008.
 This residency allowed me to name my invisible maternal labour by translating it into underpaid au pair labour.
 In 2011 the Institute hosted a number of ‘family residencies‘.

 Friday Records: A Document of Maternity Leave (2014)

 Records of my time with James Benjamin, my Friday child.
 Ongoing art project: text comprised of diary entries, audio and photographs.

 Full Term video film with Julieann O’Malley (2014)